musabsamani/file_space/source_code/backend/READM.md

 - **File Upload**: Upload images or video files with a tagging system.
 - **File Sharing**: Generate shareable links for public access to files.
 - **Statistics**: Track and display the number of views for each file.
-- **Error Handling**: Custom error handling and logging with Winston.
+- **Error Handling**: Custom error handling and logging with logger.

 ## Tech Stack